The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 Patching It Up Right

-To fix cracks or small holes (less than ¼ inch), you’ll need to clean the area thoroughly and apply gutter sealant designed specifically for gutters.
-To fix larger holes, you may need a metal patch or gutter repair kit.
+To address cracks or small holes (less than ¼ inch), you’ll need to clean the area thoroughly and apply sealant designed specifically for gutters.
+For larger holes, you may need a metal patch.

-For larger damage, metal flashing cut slightly larger than the damaged area can be secured with rivets and sealed with gutter sealant.
-This creates a waterproof patch that should last for years, keeping your rain gutters in top shape.
+For larger damage, metal flashing cut slightly larger than the damaged area can be secured with rivets and sealed with sealant.
+This creates a waterproof patch that should last for years.

 Proper gutter slope is like a good haircut – when it’s right, nobody notices, but when it’s wrong, it’s all you can see.